GoogleCloudPlatform/community/tutorials/get-started-bitnami-django.md

 ## Cleaning up

-After you have finished this tutorial, you can remove the resources you created on Google Cloud Platform so you aren't billed for them any longer.
+After you have finished this tutorial, you can remove the resources you created on Google Cloud so you aren't billed for them any longer.
 You can delete the resources individually, or delete the entire project.

 ### Deleting the project

 Visit the [Resource Manager](https://console.cloud.google.com/cloud-resource-manager).
 Select the project you used for this tutorial and click `Delete`.
 Once deleted, you cannot reuse the project ID.

 ### Deleting individual resources